AtMostafa/good-coding-practices/workshop/pep8.org.md

+---
+marp: false
+size: 16:9
+theme: default
+paginate: true

+---

 # PEP 8 — the Style Guide for Python Code

 This material is based on [the pep8.org](https://pep8.org/) website.

 This is a stylized presentation of the well-established [PEP 8](https://www.python.org/dev/peps/pep-0008/).

+---

 # Introduction

 This style guide evolves over time as additional conventions are identified and past conventions are rendered obsolete by changes in the language itself.

-One of Guido’s key insights is that code is read much more often than it is written.
-The guidelines provided here are intended to improve the readability of code and make it consistent across the wide spectrum of Python code.
+Code is read much more often than it is written.
+The guidelines provided here are intended to improve the readability of code.

 A style guide is about consistency.
 Consistency with this style guide is important.
 Consistency within a project is more important.
 Consistency within one module or function is the most important.

-However, know when to be inconsistent—sometimes style guide recommendations just aren't applicable.
-When in doubt, use your best judgment.
-Look at other examples and decide what looks best.
-And don’t hesitate to ask!
+---

 # Code layout

 ## Indentation

 Use 4 spaces per indentation level.

+---

 Yes: